Richard Clement Moody: Settlement

-The Foundation of Stanley
+Foundation of Stanley

-Shortly after Moody's arrival in 1842, when the Antarctic Expedition of Sir James Clark Ross sailed into Port Louis, Sir James Clark Ross advised Moody to choose for the capital city a site that was more easily accessible to sailing ships than Port Louis.
+Shortly after Moody's arrival in 1842, Sir James Clark Ross, when his Antarctic expedition sailed into Port Louis, advised Moody to choose for their capital city a site that was more easily accessible to sailing-ships than Port Louis.
 Moody consequently investigated the suitability of Lord John Russell's recommendation of Port William, which Moody concluded to be the best site and renamed Port Stanley after Lord Stanley, who was the Secretary of State for War and the Colonies.
-Moody founded and developed the city, to which, during 1845, he moved The Falkland Islands' administration.
+Moody founded and developed the city, to which, during 1845, he moved the Falkland Islands' administration.
 Moody designed Government House in Stanley that was completed in 1850 and after he had returned to England.

 Sir James Ross subsequently named Moody Point, off Joinville Island in Antarctica, after Moody.

-Moody levied a tax on alcohol, and, because there was a lack of currency on the island, issued his own currency of promissory notes.
-These two practices resolved immediate problems on the Islands: but Moody was criticized in Parliament, by Sir William Molesworth, 8th Baronet, for the latter.
+Moody levied a tax on alcohol, and, because there was a lack of currency on the island, created his own currency of promissory notes.
+These two practices resolved immediate problems on the Islands but Moody were criticised in the British Parliament, by Sir William Molesworth, 8th Baronet.
 In June 1843, when Moody's office was renamed 'Governor' (from Lieutenant-Governor), Moody was instructed by the Colonial Office to establish a colonial administration with a Legislative Council and an Executive Council.
 The records of Moody's 'conscientious' and 'impressive' administration of Falkland are held in the Jane Cameron National Archives in Stanley.
 Moody enacted laws and collected other duties or taxes.
-He asked the British authorities for a doctor, a magistrate, and a chaplain: all three were dispatched, and the latter was Moody's brother, James Leith Moody, who, after his arrival in October 1845, was 'querulous and eccentric' in a feud with his brother.
-Richard Clement established residences, Government offices, a barracks, a new road system, docks, a court of law, a gaol, a school, a church, a graveyard, and a police force.
+He asked the British government for a doctor, a magistrate, and a chaplain: all three were dispatched, and the latter was Moody's brother, James Leith Moody, who, after his arrival in October 1845, was 'querulous and eccentric' in a feud with Moody.
+He established residences, Government offices, a barracks, a new road-system, docks, a court-of-law, a gaol, a school, a church, a graveyard, and a police-force.
 He established the requested Executive Council and a Legislative Council in 1845, each of which consisted of British officials, merchants, and local landowners.
-Moody's governance was impeded by the incompetence of the several members of his administration whom he dismissed.
+His governance was impeded by the incompetence of the several members of his administration whom he dismissed.
 However, when during 1846 Henry Grey, 3rd Earl Grey became Secretary of State for War and the Colonies, the Colonial Office became less sympathetic to Moody.

-Moody repudiated the original European settlers of The Falkland Islands but commended his Royal Engineers: he wrote, our community... chiefly composed of men of the lowest class, formerly seamen in whale ships & sealers, foreigners and Spanish gauchos... the only persons opposed to such wretched material for the formation of a colony are the 5 or 6 gentlemen and the detachment of Royal Sappers and Miners.
+He contemned the original European settlers of the Falkland Islands but commended his Royal Engineers.
+He wrote:our community... chiefly composed of men of the lowest class, formerly seamen in whale ships & sealers, foreigners and Spanish gauchos... the only persons opposed to such wretched material for the formation of a colony are the 5 or 6 gentlemen and the detachment of Royal Sappers and Miners.